XpressAI/xircuits.io/docs/tutorials/creating-a-xircuits-component.md

 - Xircuits performs type checking when linking parameters.
 In this example, if the user attempts to link a parameter that is not a string to the input_str port, it will throw a tooltip error.
 - We encourage users to have library imports inside execute() instead of at the header for one-time use cases to avoid cluttering your namespace.
 - `ctx` is a dictionary that is available to all components to access.
 If you would like to include information globally, simply add that information in the dict via `ctx.update()`.
+Read more at [Xircuits Context(ctx)](../technical-concepts/xircuits-context.md).